Global well-posedness of the nonlinear Hartree equation for infinitely many particles with singular interaction: Introduction

 \begin{remark} $(i)$ In 1D, the analogous global well-posedness (see Theorem \ref{thm: 1D GWP}) can be proved by minor modifications of the proof in Lewin and Sabin \cite{LS3}.
-One of the reasons is that the $L^2(\mathbb{R})$-norm of the density $\rho_{\gamma-\gamma_f}$ of a perturbation can be controlled by some operator norm $\|\langle\nabla\rangle^{\frac{1+\epsilon}{4}}(\gamma-\gamma_f)\langle\nabla\rangle^{\frac{1+\epsilon}{4}}\|_{\mathfrak{S}^2}$, where $\|\cdot\|_{\mathfrak{S}^2}$ is the Schatten-2 norm, and we can establish a proper local well-posedness using the corresponding operator class.
+One of the reasons is that the $L^2(\mathbb{R})$-norm of the density $\rho_{\gamma-\gamma_f}$ of a perturbation can be controlled by the operator norm $\|\langle\nabla\rangle^{\frac{1+\epsilon}{4}}(\gamma-\gamma_f)\langle\nabla\rangle^{\frac{1+\epsilon}{4}}\|_{\mathfrak{S}^2}$, where $\|\cdot\|_{\mathfrak{S}^2}$ is the Schatten-2 norm, and we can establish a proper local well-posedness using the corresponding operator class.
 Then, combining with Klein's inequality \eqref{eq: Klein's inequality}, one can deduce the continuity of the initial data-to-solution map for the perturbation equation.
-It allows us to justify the conservation of the relative free energy (see \eqref{eq: relative free energy}) taking the limit of those for regular solutions.\\ $(ii)$ On the other hand, in 2D and 3D cases, the density $\rho_{\gamma-\gamma_f}$ is bounded by a higher regularity norm $\|\langle\nabla\rangle^{\frac{d+\epsilon}{4}}(\gamma-\gamma_f)\langle\nabla\rangle^{\frac{d+\epsilon}{4}}\|_{\mathfrak{S}^2}$, while the relative entropy controls $\|(\gamma-\gamma_f)\langle\nabla\rangle\|_{\mathfrak{S}^2}$ by Klein's inequality.
-For this reason, in multi-dimensions, we are restricted to using the operator norm to develop a proper local well-posedness.
-Moreover, in the 3D case, one of our key estimates, that is, the Strichartz estimates for density functions (Lemma \ref{lem: Strichartz estimates for density functions}), also require higher regularity.\\ $(iii)$ Intuitively, global well-posedness seems easier to show in 2D.
+It allows us to justify the conservation of the relative free energy (see \eqref{eq: relative free energy}) taking the limit of those for regular solutions.\\ $(ii)$ On the other hand, in multi-dimensions, the situation becomes more complicated to include singular interactions for global well-posedness.
+Indeed, in order to control $\|\rho_{\gamma-\gamma_f}\|_{L^2(\mathbb{R}^d)}$ to make the potential energy well-defined, a higher regularity bound, including $\||\nabla|^{\frac{d+\epsilon}{4}}(\gamma-\gamma_f)|\nabla|^{\frac{d+\epsilon}{4}}\|_{\mathfrak{S}^2}$, is required.
+However, the a priori bound from the relative free energy by Klein's inequality controls the lower regularity quantity $\|(\gamma-\gamma_f)\langle\nabla\rangle\|_{\mathfrak{S}^2}$ only.
+For this reason, it is difficult to choose a proper operator norm for local well-posedness with the conservation law of the relative free energy.\\ $(iii)$ Intuitively, global well-posedness seems easier to show in 2D.
 However, we are not able to prove it, because endpoint failures in some inequalities arise in several places.
 Precisely, the Schatten-2 norm of $|\nabla|^{\frac{1}{2}}Q_0|\nabla|^{\frac{1}{2}}$ is used in \eqref{high freq part initial data estimate}, but then with these half-derivatives, Lemma \ref{lem: Strichartz estimates for density functions} fails in 2D.
-We speculate that this is a technical issue, but we postpone work on the 2D problem in future work. \end{remark}
+We speculate that this is a technical issue, but we postpone to work on the 2D problem in future work. \end{remark}